SnarkyB/delerium/README.md

-# zkpaste - Zero-Knowledge Paste System
+# Delerium.cc - Zero-Knowledge Paste System

 A secure, zero-knowledge paste system that ensures complete client-side encryption before data leaves the browser.
 Built with TypeScript, Kotlin (Ktor), and comprehensive testing.
+With features sourounding anonymotiy and privacy at it core.
+And if anyone askes you why you would appreciate probacuy. just ask them why they have lock on their door :)

+I got this idea from the cool people over at privatebin the old school paste bin usage back in the day.
+Feels free to suguest auy suggusting a feature,  buying me a coffee, contributing to the repo or jjust by using one of your own.
+The sounce will always be open and whatever so do what ya wanna do.
+But reach out sometime if you;d like :

+HACK THE PLANER!

 ## 🚀 Features